 The post distribution can also take place manually, i.e. with different distances between the individual posts.
-For this
+For this you can use the Left button and the Auto option.

 When you click the button, the settings that were last specified on the Post distribution tab of the dialogue window will be displayed as defaults for individual post distribution.
 This includes the definition of the distances at the start and the end of the walking line, the corner distance and the transition distance with concrete values.
 Therefore, the Individual option is initially greyed out.
 The settings can then be modified as described below.